liferay-gs-latam/frw-tests-samples/README.md

 ### Run by line command into the specific test folder.

-`gradle cucumberTest` into the functional-tests folder.
+1. `gradle cucumberTest` into the functional-tests folder.
-<br> `gradle integrationTest` into the unit-tests folder.
+2. `gradle integrationTest` into the unit-tests folder.
-<br> `gradle unitTest` into the unit-tests folder.
+3. `gradle unitTest` into the unit-tests folder.

 ### Run by line command into the root folder.

 Configure your project according: (https://github.com/manoelcyreno/lfrgs-selenium-commons/wiki/Setup#how-to-use)

-`./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
+1. `./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
-<br> `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.
+2. `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.
-<br> `./gradlew modules:tests:unit-tests:unitTest` into the root folder.
+3. `./gradlew modules:tests:unit-tests:unitTest` into the root folder.

 ### Run by IDE.

 Configure your project according: (https://github.com/manoelcyreno/lfrgs-selenium-commons/wiki/Setup#how-to-use)

-`runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.
+1. `runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.
-<br> `runTest.java` into the src/integrationTest/java/com/liferay/samples/integration/test folder.
+2. `runTest.java` into the src/integrationTest/java/com/liferay/samples/integration/test folder.
-<br> `runTest.java` into the src/unitTest/java/com/liferay/samples(1, 2 or 3)/unit/test folder.
+3. `runTest.java` into the src/unitTest/java/com/liferay/samples(1, 2 or 3)/unit/test folder.

 ## Goal of wiki project